PejmanNik/jikji/docs/docs/plugin.md

 :::info

 This is a very advanced and core topic for this library, and there is a slight chance that you are going to need it.
 The document is very shallow and straightforward, so you need to check the source code.
 Some interior features of the library use plugin to work.
-For instance, you can check `Layout` or `PageBreak` component.
+For instance, you can check `Layout`, `PageBreak` or `Table` component.

 :::